State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Spin-Orbit Misalignment via Natal Kicks

-The large peculiar velocities exhibited by pulsars indicate that neutron stars experience natal kick velocities between 100-1000$\,\mathrm{km}\,\mathrm{s}^{-1}$.~\cite{Hobbs2005} The nature of BH natal kicks, in contrast, is poorly understood.
-Population synthesis simulations typically assume that the $\sim30\,M_\odot$ BHs observed by Advanced LIGO and Virgo receive small or vanishing kicks, with velocities suppressed by fallback accretion and/or reduced by the ratio $\frac{m_{\rm NS}}{m_{\rm BH}}$ between neutron star and BH masses relative to neutron star kick velocities~\cite{Fragos2010,Dominik2012,Zevin2017,Mapelli2018,Belczynski2019,Giacobbo2020,Mandel2020}.
-These standard modeling choices, though, may be in some tension with observational evidence based on the galactic black hole X-ray binary (BHXB) population.
-The present-day velocities of BHXBs indicate that, while some such systems likely received small natal kicks~\cite{Dhawan2007,MillerJones2009,Wong2012,Wong2014}, others are compatible with or even require natal kicks of $\sim 100\,\mathrm{km}\,\mathrm{s}^{-1}$.~\cite{Willems2005,Fragos2009,Repetto2015,Sorensen2017,Atri2019} It has also been argued that the galactic scale heights of BHXBs and neutron stars are comparable~\cite{Repetto2012,Repetto2015,Mandel2016,Repetto2017,Gandhi2020}.
-Although scale height determination may be biased by uncertainties in BHXB distance measurements, if correct this would imply that both populations receive similar natal kick velocities.
-Meanwhile, the significant spin-orbit misalignment exhibited by some BHXBs (V4641 Sgr, for instance, has misalignment bounded above $\theta>52^\circ$~\cite{Salvesen2020}) is difficult to explain without invoking natal kicks~\cite{Martin2010,Salvesen2020}.
-Large BH natal kicks would also help explaining the similar runaway fraction among Wolf-Rayet and O-type stars \cite{dray:05}.
+The possibility that the black hole members of BHXBs may receive $\sim 100\,\mathrm{km}\,\mathrm{s}^{-1}$ kicks is further supported by a variety of other observational probes.
+It has been argued that the galactic scale heights of BHXBs and neutron stars are comparable~\citep{Repetto2012,Repetto2015,Repetto2017,Gandhi2020}; if correct this would imply that both populations receive similar natal kick velocities, although scale height determination may be biased by uncertainties in BHXB distance measurements~\citep{Mandel2016}.
+Meanwhile, the significant spin-orbit misalignment exhibited by some BHXBs \citep[V4641 Sgr, for instance, has misalignment bounded above $\theta>52^\circ$;][]{Salvesen2020} is difficult to explain without invoking natal kicks~\citep{Martin2010,Salvesen2020}.
+Large BH natal kicks would also help explaining the similar runaway fraction among Wolf-Rayet and O-type stars \citep{dray:05}.
 Finally, there are $\sim100$ times fewer BHXBs in the solar neighborhood than predicted based on the observed number of probable BHXB progenitors (Wolf-Rayet stars with O/B stellar companions).
-This discrepancy can be resolved if the orbits of progenitor binaries are widened or disrupted by $\sim100\,\mathrm{km}\,\mathrm{s}^{-1}$ natal kicks~\cite{Vanbeveren2020}.
-These various observational probes suggest it may be possible for BHs to receive $\sim100\,\mathrm{km}\,\mathrm{s}^{-1}$ natal kicks.
-The BHs observed in gravitational-wave mergers, however, are systematically heavier and more slowly spinning than those observed in BHXBs; it is therefore unclear how to relate these two populations.
+This discrepancy can be resolved if the orbits of progenitor binaries are widened or disrupted by $\sim100\,\mathrm{km}\,\mathrm{s}^{-1}$ natal kicks~\citep{Vanbeveren2020}.

+Given evidence from BHXBs, we might expect merging BBHs to have similarly received $\sim100\,\mathrm{km}\,\mathrm{s}^{-1}$ natal kicks at birth.
+The BHs observed in gravitational-wave mergers, however, are systematically heavier and more slowly spinning than those observed in BHXBs; lessons learned from BHXBs may not be applicable to the BBH population.
+Furthermore, it is not clear if $\sim100\,\mathrm{km}\,\mathrm{s}^{-1}$ kicks are sufficiently strong to reproduce the observed BBH spin distribution.